MicrosoftDocs/entra-docs/docs/global-secure-access/overview-what-is-global-secure-access.md

 ### Key Features

 - Connect to Microsoft services directly using the prepopulated Microsoft traffic forwarding profile, either from the desktop client or from a remote network, such as a branch location.
-- Simplify Conditional Access policy configurations by requiring Compliant Network check for any Entra ID integrated application with Entra ID Conditional Access.
+- Simplify Conditional Access policy configurations by requiring Compliant Network check for any Microsoft Entra ID integrated application with Microsoft Entra ID Conditional Access.
 - Apply Universal Tenant Restrictions to reduce the risk of data exfiltration to unauthorized foreign tenants or personal accounts.
-- Increase the accuracy of threat detections with source IP restoration for the Entra ID sign in logs.
+- Increase the accuracy of threat detections with source IP restoration for the Microsoft Entra ID sign in logs.
 - Detailed network traffic logs for Microsoft traffic (including enforced policy details).
 Dashboards such as relationship maps between users, devices and endpoints, cross tenant access, and top network destination in use.

 ## Microsoft Entra Private Access